Orange County, North Carolina

 Orange County is a county located in the Piedmont region of the U.S. state of North Carolina.
 As of the 2020 census, the population was 148,696.
 Its county seat is Hillsborough.

-Orange County is included in the Durham–Chapel Hill, NC Metropolitan Statistical Area, which is also included in the Raleigh–Durham–Chapel Hill, NC Combined Statistical Area.
-This had a 2012 estimated population of 1,998,808.
+Orange County is included in the Durham-Chapel Hill, NC Metropolitan Statistical Area, which is also included in the Raleigh-Durham-Cary, NC Combined Statistical Area, which had an estimated population of 2,368,947 in 2023.